 Allocation Method.
 The Applicant has a calculation projection on file, available upon request, showing that administrative cost is no more than five percent of the total Allocation.

 I. Description II.
-Amount Allocation Method: Institution must have a calculation projection on file. \$ 6,152 emailed to Perkins@thecb.state.tx.us, on or before the deadline of July 27, 2017, 5:00 PM C.T.
+Amount Allocation Method: Institution must have a calculation projection on file. \$ 6,152

 11.9 CERTIFICATION REGARDING LOBBYING (Appendix C)